-In September 2009, more than 500 volunteers gathered at Phil Hardberger Park to begin the process of recreating the once thriving savanna in a pilot project of three acres.
-The volunteers planted 50,000 native grass and wildflower plants in one day.
-By summer 2010, the restored grasslands are expected to once again be thriving.
+In September 2009, more than 500 volunteers gathered in Phil Hardberger Park West to begin the process of recreating the once thriving savanna in a pilot project of three acres...

 Prairies are grasslands that are almost or entirely lacking trees or other woody plants.
 Savannas are grasslands that are dotted with trees, clumps of trees or small woodlands.
 Prairies and savannas were once a dominant feature of the Texas landscape, as well as landscapes from Canada to Mexico through the center of North America.
 It is estimated that less than 3 percent of the original landscape remains.
 Much of Phil Hardberger Park was originally a savanna.

 Park staff members also spread seeds of an additional 60 species of native prairie plants.
 Prairies and savannas are rich in species diversity.
 This wide range of plant species will support a wide range of insects, reptiles, mammals and birds that are dependent upon the diverse grass and wildflower species.

 These efforts are steps in implementing a core mission of the Master Plan, which is to restore the native landscape.
 Phil Hardberger Park presents an opportunity to renew native plant communities and wildlife habitats that are decreasing rapidly in the region, recapturing the significant landscape identity of South Texas.
 To have the unique prospect of restoring a native savanna in the midst of an urban community is but one of the many values of the park.

 Other steps outlined in the Master Plan include:

 Heritage live oak trees will be liberated from encroaching shrubs and planted with a ground plane of native grasses and wildflowers.
 The intent is to showcase some of the most exceptional specimens believed to be several centuries old.

 Preserve Heritage Trees